felicanx/favicon-hash-generator/README.md

 # favicon-hash-generator
-To use this tool first make a list of favicon urls then save it in a txt file and then enter that txt file in the python code in place of [ "filename.txt" ] and then run it it will give you list of favicon hashes which can be used in shodan
+To use this tool first make a list of favicon urls then save it in a txt file and run the command " python3 fav.py filename.txt " and then run it it will give you list of favicon hashes which can be used in shodan

 # TO use this tool Follow the steps